 Biophilic interior design connects your home with nature

 When I do find time for some gardening, I become lost in the beauty of nature and often find it hard to pull myself away.
 It’s not uncommon for me to even forget to eat and drink because I’ve become so immersed.
-Gardening programmes – including my favourite, Gardener’s World – tell us how gardening can be a huge benefit to our mental wellbeing and physical health.
+Gardening programmes frequently remind us how gardening can be a huge benefit to our mental wellbeing and physical health.
 I couldn’t agree more.

 I adore green – it’s my favourite colour.
 It soothes and relaxes me.
 It’s both refreshing and uplifting.
-It is also tranquil but at the same time a stimulating colour as it brightens my mood
+It is also tranquil but at the same time a stimulating colour which brightens my mood

 Yet, conversely, I seem to spend most of my time indoors.
 Have a think about how much time you spent inside over the last week.
 I bet it was a lot more than you might realise!
-Our distant human ancestors lived in natural environments, but our recent history shows how we have shifted towards an urbanised lifestyle, spending most of the day confined inside manmade constructions.
+On average people spend 90% of their time inside.
+Our distant human ancestors lived in natural environments, but modern man has shifted towards an urbanised lifestyle, spending most of the day confined inside manmade constructions, whether that’s a home, place of work or the car.

 We can’t change the fact that we need to work.
 We need to cook and clean.
 We have families to look after, young and old.
 Most of us lead very busy lives that just don’t allow us to while away hours on end outdoors.